Health and life insurance issues

 Private health insurance is community-rated (ie based on population risk), and does not take into account genetic information, but will take into account any existing condition.

-However, individuals applying for a new life insurance policy (eg cover for death, disability, income protection) are required by law to disclose ‘every matter known to the applicant, or could reasonably be expected to be known, that is relevant to the insurer’s decision’.1 This includes the results of any genetic tests.
+However, individuals applying for a new life insurance product (eg cover for death, disability, income protection) are required by law to disclose ‘every matter known to the applicant, or could reasonably be expected to be known, that is relevant to the insurer’s decision’.
+This includes the results of any genetic tests.